The Science of the Breast Lift

 Always ones to apply the latest technology, Dr. Zeidler and Dr. Berkowitz have further enhanced this procedure by being some of the first to incorporate a biological scaffold called a tissue matrix; this tissue matrix acts as a kind of hammock to support the redistributed tissue from below.

-You can rest assured that our surgeons are experts on this technique; along with their extensive experience, they’ve been called to present their techniques to their peers all over the world and have written extensively on the subject, including a book chapter on the auto implant technique.
+You can rest assured that our breast lift surgeons are experts on this technique; along with their extensive experience, they’ve been called to present their techniques to their peers all over the world and have written extensively on the subject, including a book chapter on the auto implant technique.
 At Aesthetx, a breast lift won’t just turn back time; it will create results just as beautiful as breast augmentation for women who don’t want to resort to implants.

 Breast Lift with Fat Transfer